Reasons To Own Silver

 One major bullion bank J.P.
 Morgan Chase has been identified as a major miscreant in a number of recently filed class action lawsuits.
 The current outstanding paper short position on the Comex alone vastly exceeds the physical silver available on that exchange.
 In addition, silver’s total short position in relation to the amount of annual production is so far out of line with that of other commodities, including gold, that it can only be termed ridiculous.

 10. There has been a proliferation of paper silver products that soak up investor demand but do not have the physical silver backing that is alleged

-11. The U.S. Commodity Futures Trading Commission (CFTC) has been conducting an investigation into alleged silver price irregularities for the past four years
+11. The U.S. Commodity Futures Trading Commission (C.F.T.C.) abandoned its five year probe into alleged silver price irregularities despite overwhelming evidence of malfeasance

 The ratio of the gold price to the silver price, which is currently in the neighborhood of 50:1 and has been dramatically higher when silver was in its extended bear market in the 80’s and 90’s, often declines precipitously in extended precious metals bull markets to as low as 10 or 15:1.
 Given that we are currently in a powerful bull market with many years to run and in view of the aforementioned compelling reasons to own silver, a ratio in that range certainly seems attainable before this bull breathes its last.
 It is worth noting that the ratio of 15:1 correlates very closely with the ratio of gold to silver thought to exist in the earth’s crust.